-Your boiler making loud noises is usually a sign of some kind of fault within the central heating system.
+Your boiler making loud noises is usually a sign of some kind of fault within the central heating system and could be time to think about how long your boiler can last.

 It is important to investigate these noises, as ignoring boiler problems can be expensive and dangerous.